NebulousLabs/Sunfish/API.md

 -------------
 /siafile/ DELETE
 Send JSON:
 Send a hash of the Sia file and credentials using basic auth.
 Note only Admins will have delete priviliges at first.
 And the hash is of the Sia file.

 ```
 {
-  Hash: STRING,
+  id: STRING,
-  Password: STRING
 }
 ```